GabrielVaubaillon/my_books/Scripts/README.md

 ## Issues

-- add link to Sous-liste readme in quicklinks
 - random.py don't respect -n when --markdown
 - md to csv need update
 - use normpath to get rid of .. in paths